kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I have been invited to virtually participate in the Arizona Winter School in Number Theory.
 Our group has been assigned a mentor, as part of our study group.
 - I will be on the MSR RLOS website of [alumni](https://www.microsoft.com/en-us/research/academic-program/rl-open-source-fest/#!alumni).
+- I have been chosen as a BlackComputeHER Fellow (2022-2023).
+I am honoured!
 - I have been assigned two mentors for Microsoft's Tech Resilience Programme.

 ## 2021